String Submodular Functions with Curvature Constraints: String Submodularity, Curvature, and Strategies

 \subsection{Strategies}

 We will consider the following two strategies.

 \emph{1) Optimal strategy}: Consider the problem \eqref{eqn:1} of finding a string that maximizes $f$ under the constraint that the string length is not larger than $K$.
 We call a solution of this problem an \emph{optimal strategy} (a term we already have used repeatedly before).
-Note that because the function $f$ is forward monotone, it suffices to just find the optimal strategy subject to the stronger constraint that the string length is equal to $K$.
-In other words, the optimal strategy must be a string with length~$K$.
+Note that because the function $f$ is prefix monotone, it suffices to just find the optimal strategy subject to the stronger constraint that the string length is equal to $K$.
+In other words, if there exists an optimal strategy, then there exists one with length $K$.

 \emph{2) Greedy strategy}: A string $G_{k}=(a_1^*,a_2^*,\ldots,a_{k}^*)$ is called \emph{greedy} if $\forall i=1,2,\ldots,k,$

 Notice that the greedy strategy only maximizes the step-wise~gain in the objective function.
 In general, the greedy strategy (also called the greedy string) is not an optimal solution to \eqref{eqn:1}.
 In this paper, we establish theorems which state that the greedy strategy achieves at least a factor of the performance of the optimal strategy, and therefore serves in some sense to \emph{approximate} an optimal strategy.